Futbal Tatran Arena

 Tatran Stadium (Štadión Tatran Prešov in Slovak) is a multi-purpose stadium in Prešov, Slovakia.
-Currently, it is used for association football matches and it will be host the 2025 UEFA European Under-21 Championship in Slovakia.
+Currently, it is used for association football matches and it will host the 2025 UEFA European Under-21 Championship in Slovakia.
 The stadium has been under reconstruction until June 2025.
 The stadium new capacity should be 6,500 spectators (all seated) after reconstruction.
 The stadium old capacity was 5,410 spectators (all seated).

-History
+Early history

 The first playing field was built in 1899.
 In 1907, the stadium had a capacity of 400 people.
 During the World War II bombing, the stadium was damaged and burned out.
 In 1945-47 new tribunes with 4500 seats were built.
-In 1994, the capacity was increased to 7900, later to 14000.
+In 1994, the capacity was increased to 7,900, of which 2,000 were seated.
 Due to renovation work in 2009 the capacity was then decreased to 5,410 (all seats).

 2017–2025 reconstruction

 Between 2017–2025, the current stadium will be replaced by new modern all-sitting arena with capacity of 6,500 spectators.

-Owners

-Tatran Futbal arena is owned by the city of Prešov and Prešovský samosprávny kraj.

-Cost

 The cost of the reconstruction is €24 million.
-Slovak Football Association provided €2.4 million of the cost, Sports Fund provided €4.8 million and both, City of Prešov and Prešovský samosprávny kraj provided €7.4 million.
+Slovak Football Association provided €2.4 million of the cost, Sports Fund provided €4.8 million and both, City of Prešov and Prešov Self-governing Region provided €7.4 million.

+Ownership

+Tatran Futbal arena is owned by the city of Prešov and Prešov Self-governing Region.